Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 Carrier

-Carrier is the first brand on our list to be made in the US, so if that’s important to you, it’s a name that should stick in your mind.
+Carrier is the first brand on our list to be made in the U.S. Carrier is a common brand for forced-air furnaces and central AC units.

-The premium units are called “Infinity” and are highly efficient, providing cooling at up to 42 SEER and heating with an HSPF rating up to 15.
-You won’t find much better than that anywhere, never mind right here in the US.
+The premium units are called “Infinity” and are highly efficient, providing cooling at up to 42 SEER and heating with an HSPF rating of up to 15.

 Carrier’s warranty period is seven years on all parts and is not transferrable to subsequent owners.
 You’ll get a ten-year warranty if you are the original owner and register your product within 90 days.